dMatrix

 Create a matrix — from a conversation

-The same job as Create a matrix, started from your chat instead of the datrix screen.
+The same job as Create a matrix, started from your chat instead of the dMatrix screen.

-1. Starttype /dmatrix:decide (in Antigravity, /decide).
+1. Starttype /decide — or just ask in plain words.
 Your assistant also offers on its own when it notices you weighing options.

 2. Describe / shapeanswer as it draws out your options, criteria, and scores.

-3. Savethe finished matrix saves straight to your datrix account.
+3. Savethe finished matrix saves straight to your dMatrix account.

 Works on conversations you already had